It’s not the fancy words that give words power, it is the heart behind the words.

 - Waiting for God

 - The “Sweetest” Dear John Letter Ever

-And be sure to subscribe (look over on the top-right corner), I’d consider it an honor.
+And be sure to subscribe, I’d consider it an honor.